wencan/distilNLP/README.md

 # distilNLP
-distilNLP is a low-dependency, GPU-free natural language processing toolkit designed for building natural language processing applications and preprocessing for deep learning.
+The purpose of this project is to provide a set of natural language processing toolkits that are out-of-the-box, low-dependency, high-performance, and can achieve good results in solving real-world problems.
+At this stage, this project is mainly for learning and research use only.

 # Install